-Academic researchers can help educate potential business adopters by objectively researching actual automation scenarios in the different organizations within a company, by assessing what the software can and cannot yet do, and by extracting lessons on realizing its value (Willcocks, Lacity, & Craig, 2015).
-The IT Function and Robotic Process Automation is worth to investigate since market competitors may be getting ahead of you in terms of implementation of AI into the business processes, there is a risk of losing market share.
+Academic researchers can help educate potential adopters by objectively researching actual automation scenarios in the different organizations within a company, by assessing what the software can and cannot yet do, and by extracting lessons on realizing its value (Willcocks, Lacity, & Craig, 2015).
+The IT Function and Robotic Process Automation is worth to investigate since the competition may be getting ahead of you in terms of implementation of AI into the business processes, there is a risk to start to fall apart.